 Companies such as Foodini and the German Print2Taste start-up are exploiting this opportunity of creating innovating designs, shapes and decorations with printed food.
 The printed objects are edible by printing edible food such as icings or soft food.

-China has been getting noticed this year by creating the “Tallest 3D-printed building” in Suzhou.
-The Chinese company seems to be responding to the need to build fast and efficiently, though they’ll be facing stiff consumer hesitance; previous attempts to build quickly and efficiently have resulted in several high-profile building collapses.
+China was noticed since 2015 by creating the “Tallest 3D-printed building” in Suzhou.
+The Chinese company seems to be responding to the need to build fast and efficiently.
+However, they’ll be facing stiff consumer hesitance as previous attempts to build quickly and efficiently had resulted in several high-profile building collapses.

-But Ma Yihe, CEO of WinSun, is optimistic about 3D printing in China.
-He believes his company will build “dream factories” since the process would reduce construction materials of 30 to 60% and labor needed would be cut significantly.
-It would even be using sand and other waste, enabling more recycling and the technology would “use local materials, build locally and sell locally.”
-The buildings that result would be a lot cheaper and revolutionize the entire construction industry.
-Several factories are already being built in China and one is located in Dubai.
-However, WinSun is very controversial those days for patent reclamations and security concerning the stability between printed layers in the event of an earthquake.
-But the technology belongs to the Chinese and is ready to be tested, improved and developed very soon.
+Nevertheless, Ma Yihe, CEO of WinSun, is optimistic about 3D printing in China.
+He believes his company will build “dream factories” since the process would reduce construction materials of 30% to 60% and labor needed would be cut significantly.
+What’s more, It would use sand and other waste, enabling more recycling and the use of local materials.
+The buildings that result from 3D printing would be a lot cheaper and revolutionize the entire construction industry.
+Several factories were already underway in China and one is located in Dubai.
+However, WinSun is very controversial for patent reclamations and security concerning the stability between printed layers in the event of an earthquake.

 Medical science and research

-Another field that is inspiring the medical science world is 3D bio printing.
+Another field that is inspiring is 3D bio printing, in the medical science world.
 By printing cells along a predetermined pattern, human tissues, organs, and blood vessels could be replicated.
 Organ printing would change the medical industry and improve life expectancy drastically.
 Many biotechnology firms are currently aiming at tissue-engineering applications and about to revolutionize the medical field.

-Manufacturing is being improved by producing complex 3D parts in a single build.
-Designing is becoming more efficient and the experimentation phase can be completed much faster.
-Manufacturers have been using 3D printing for a long time to design rapid prototypes and undertake research.
-But shifting this method to produce directly for the end user will offer customized products at a fraction of the cost and required work.
+Manufacturing has been improved thanks to complex 3D parts in a single build.
+Designing is more efficient and the experimentation phase can be completed much faster.
+For a long time, manufacturers have been using 3D printing to make prototypes and undertake research.
+If they target directly the end users, the customized products will only cost a fraction of what the traditional manufacturing does.
 In Hainan province of south China, a Chinese company called Sanya Suhai printed the “first 3D-printed sedan car”.
 The vehicle measured 3.6 meters long and 1.63 meters wide.
-It is powered by rechargeable batteries and reached the maximum speed of 25mph, so it’s not ideal but it’s a work in process, and certainly a novel way to use the omnipresent lead acid batteries in China.
+It is powered by rechargeable batteries and reached the maximum speed of 25mph.
+It’s not ideal and only a work in process, but certainly a novel way to use the omnipresent lead acid batteries in China.

-For all those industries, art and reconstructions for education are affected by the rise of 3D printing.
-Since 2007, 3D Print Art Shows are developing, letting artists express themselves in various new ways.
-Priceless and unique artefacts in archaeology may be reproduced and help to improve education or research worldwide.
+For all those industries, art and reconstructions for education are positively impacted by 3D printing.
+Since 2007, 3D Print Art Shows developed to let artists express themselves in various new ways.
+Priceless and unique artifacts in archaeology may be reproduced for hands-on studying and research.

 Expand space exploration boundaries

-Even NASA is developing this new technology, competing to design and build a 3-D printed habitat for deep space exploration.
+NASA has been developing this new technology, competing to design and build a 3-D printed habitat for deep space exploration.
 According to Sam Ortega, Centennial Challenges program manager “The future possibilities for 3D printing are inspiring, and the technology is extremely important to deep space exploration.”

-China has programs of its own too; the Chinese space program is building 3D printed space suits.
+China has programs of its own too. the Chinese space program is building 3D printed space suits.
 3D printing would allow astronauts to print items with a 3D printer directly in space with no freight difficulties.
 Those are being developed by the Shanghai Academy of Spaceflight Technology.
-With serious research into 3D printing in China astronauts will be safer in their suits while spacewalking, and extra suits can be constructed as they’re needed, saving time, money and resources.
+With serious research into 3D printing in China, astronauts will be safer in their suits while spacewalking.
+In addition, extra suits can be constructed if they’re needed, saving time, money and resources.